-Last year 35 volunteers dedicated over 80 hours to ensure that all plastic bottles, milk cartons, cardboard and aluminum cans were kept from landfill.... and this is how we did it.
+Last year 35 volunteers dedicated over 80 hours to ensure that all plastic bottles, milk cartons, cardboard and aluminium cans were kept from landfill... and this is how we did it.

-Aluminum cans were thrown into a different skip and taken off the island and sold to a scrap metal dealer.
-Unfortunately the cost of transportation meant no money is made back on the 7 cubic meters of cans.
-But the good news is that aluminum is infinitely recyclable into new cans and uses only 25% of the energy that it takes to produce them from raw materials... so there was a win there
+Aluminium cans were thrown into a different skip and taken off the island and sold to a scrap metal dealer.
+Unfortunately the cost of transportation meant no money is made back on the 7 cubic metres of cans.
+But the good news is that aluminium is infinitely recyclable into new cans and uses only 25% of the energy that it takes to produce them from raw materials... so there was a win there.

 Cardboard boxes were flattened and then baled together with string.
 These bales filled the back of a ute and were taken to the Resource Recovery Facility aka Transfer Station on the island where it met lots of other cardboard.
 When there is enough the cardboard gets pulped and made into... more cardboard!
-The wood fibers that make up cardboard and paper products cannot be re-used more than 6 or 7 time as they break down each time they are re- pulped.
+The wood fibres that make up cardboard and paper products cannot be re-used more than 6 or 7 time as they break down each time they are re- pulped.